 Injuries requiring treatment by a doctor to be reported to the front office where transport and medical forms can be arranged.

-This record should be countersigned by the Head of Department.
+This record should be countersigned by the HoD.
 These accident files can be obtained from the Head of Department on request, and on reporting the accident.

 Roll Call - Procedures and Consequences